hello-dx/POWERec/README.md

 # POWERec
 pytorch implementation for Prompt-based and Weak-modality Enhanced Multimodal Recommendation

-This project is supported by https://github.com/enoche/MMRec, where the data can by found.
+The datasets can be found in https://github.com/enoche/MMRec.
+We thank their great work in the multimodal recommendation.
 Please download and save the datasets in /data folder.

 Use python main.py --dataset baby --model POWERec to train the model.